 - Discovering Stone Mountain Museum

-The following attractions are free.
+The following attractions don’t require a pass and are free.
 However, there is a $20 entrance fee to the park for ‘daily parking’.

 Stone Mountain Lake

-While Stone Mountain Lake is NOT open for swimming, you are able to fish, canoe, kayak, or paddle board.
+While Stone Mountain Lake is NOT open for swimming, you can fish, canoe, kayak, or paddle board.

-The Stone Mountain Laser Show was one of the highlights of our camping trip!
+The Stone Mountain Laser Show was one of the highlights of our trip!

 For 45 minutes, we watched the mountain carving come alive as images danced across it.
 Complete with drones, flame cannons, fireworks, and iconic music, the Stone Mountain Laser Show was spectacular!